APPLICATION STRATEGY 2017: Utah Sheep, Moose, Goat, Bison

 It’s important to understand how Utah’s draw process works and some key aspects of it before you apply.
 You must have a valid 365 day hunting license to apply for any big game hunts.
 That can be purchased online as a “hunting license” or as a “combo” which includes a fishing license.
 Since the license is good for 365 days from the date of purchase, you could potentially buy one license every other year by timing your application.
 If you draw a permit, you must have a valid license to hunt; one could be purchased at that time.

 The state allows you to enter one hunt choice for once-in-a-lifetime species.
 For every year you apply for a bonus point only or are unsuccessful in the draw, you will receive one bonus point for that species.
 Remember that residents can apply for only one limited entry species (deer, elk, or antelope) and one once-in-a-lifetime species (bull moose, bison, desert bighorn, Rocky Mountain bighorn, Rocky Mountain goat).
 Nonresidents can apply for all species that they are interested in.
 Half of all the permits for any given hunt are guaranteed to the applicants with the most bonus points.
 The other half of the permits are allocated through random draw.
 If an odd number of permits are available, then the larger amount goes to random draw.
 If only one permit is available, it will go in the random draw.

 There was one nonresident permit available.
-The permit went in a random drawing to an individual with seven bonus points even though there were 248 applicants with more bonus points.
+The permit went in a random drawing to an individual with six bonus points even though there were lots of applicants with more bonus points.